 In Fall 2007, Ensaaf and HRW released a video-enhanced joint report, Protecting the Killers: A Policy of Impunity in Punjab, India.
 Among other abuses, the report discusses Khalra's murder trial and how it illustrates the many roadblocks that families of victims continue to face in pursuing legal remedies against perpetrators.

-Twenty years after Khalra's death, the Indian government is no closer to bringing Gill to justice for organizing his – and thousands of other Sikhs' – death.
+Over twenty years after Khalra's death, the Indian government is no closer to holding senior police officers accountable for organizing his – and thousands of other Sikhs' – death.
 KPS Gill died in 2017 without facing trial.

 - A Light of Justice: Commemorating Jaswant Singh Khalra